directvt/vtm/doc/vt-input-mode.md

 status: draft

-# Next Generation VT Input Mode Protocol
+# VT Input Mode Protocol

-The goal of the `ngvt-input-mode` protocol is to make command line interactivity cross-platform.
+The goal of the `vt-input-mode` protocol is to make command line interactivity cross-platform.

 - No TTY required.
 - No OS-level signal tracking required.

 ## Audience

-You want to:
+Anyone who want to:
 - Operate without an allocated TTY.
 - Share you application on LAN (using inetd, netcat, etc).
 - Track every key press and key release.